henryvalbuena/SpaceBattle/README.md

 [DEMO](https://spacebattle-2040.herokuapp.com/)

+### Instructions
+- Can be played using a desktop or laptop
+- Preferibly using Chrome and allowing JavaScript

+### Constrols
+- Press spame key to fire
+- Move with your cursor

 ### Description
 - This was part of my #100DaysOfCode challenge
 - It was developed using only plain JavaScript and DOM manipulation